rtyaoke/rtyaoke/README.md

-Hi, I'm a engineer in Japan.
+Hi, I'm a IT engineer in Japan.

 # My IT Engineer Profiles